-An initial set of LCG-1 specific source files has already been downloaded in directory common/lcg1/source during the LCFGng server installation.
-Note that source files differentiate not only between LCG-1 releases but also between different Grid Testbeds.
-This means that when the LCG-1 bundle is adopted in a different Testbed context (like CrossGrid) lots of things have to be modified.
+An initial set of LCG-2 specific source files has already been downloaded in the common directory under lcg2/source during the LCFGng server installation.
+Note that source files differentiate not only between LCG-2 releases but also between different Grid Testbeds.
+This means that when the LCG-2 bundle is adopted by a different Testbed (like CrossGrid) lots of things have to be modified.
 There are also good news here since the Test & Validation team of CrossGrid is making the appropriate modifications to support the required Virtual Organizations (VOs) and applications that are being developed by CrossGrid's various Work Packages.
-Thus you can find the CrossGrid specific source files under common/cg/ng\source.
+Thus you can find the CrossGrid specific source files in the common directory under cg/ng\source.
 Still there are a few settings that are unique among sites and have to be fixed by local administrators before the setup of the cluster.

-To aid the configuration of a new cluster a number of "template" files has been prepared and have been placed in common/cg/ng\source/templates directory.
+To aid the configuration of a new cluster a number of "template" files have been prepared and placed in cg/ng\source/templates directory.
 These files are:

-- local-cfg.h.template
+- local-cfg.h

-- cfgdir-cfg.h.template
+- cfgdir-cfg.h

-- private-cfg.h.template
+- private-cfg.h

-- site-cfg.h.template
+- site-cfg.h

-- redhat73-local-cfg.h.template
+- redhat73-local-cfg.h

-- ClusterWorkerNode-cfg.h.template
+- ClusterWorkerNode-cfg.h

-- Users-UI-cfg.h.template
+- Users-UI-cfg.h

-- Template node profiles in CE.template, WN.template, UI.template and WN.template.
+- Template node profiles in files named : CE, WN, UI and WN.